Tennis: WTA Bad Homburg Open Results - Collated - UrduPoint

 Tennis: WTA Bad Homburg Open Results - Collated

-WTA Bad Homburg Open results on Wednesday (x denotes seeded player; players representing Russia and Belarus are banned from competing under the name or flag of their countries):
+Collated WTA Bad Homburg Open results on Friday (x denotes seeded player; players representing Russia and Belarus are banned from competing under the name or flag of their countries)